gabrielccarvalho/gabrielccarvalho/README.md

 # Hi there, its good to see you here 👋🏽
-here are some facts and curiosities about me, hope you like it 😁

-## 👨🏽‍💼 Who is Gabriel Campos?
+## 👨🏽‍💼 A bit about who I am
-- I am a technology enthusiast and a software developer @ Cantoo.
+- I am a technology enthusiast and software developer @ Boa Vista.
 Passionate about <b>Javascript</b> and <b>Open Source</b>.
+- I'm 21 years old.
+- I'm studying and working with the JavaScript stack since 2019.

 ## 💡 What I believe in fast topics
   - Will power is <b>better than</b> knoledge.